Core Web Vitals & SEO: How They Impact Rankings in 2026 (Next.js Guide)

 Whether you are losing traffic to competitors with similar content or struggling to fix red metrics in PageSpeed Insights, this guide provides the exact benchmarks and technical strategies needed to optimize your site for Google’s performance algorithms.
-Here is how to measure, improve, and leverage Core Web Vitals for a competitive SEO advantage.

 In this guide, we will cover: